kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

           md-check-link -q -n 8 -c https://raw.githubusercontent.com/kyma-project/md-check-link/main/.mlc.config.json ./
 ```

-With that configuration, the md-check-link will verify all `.md` files in your repository on every PR.
+With that configuration, the md-check-link verifies all `.md` files in your repository on every PR.

 ## Custom Settings